 The problem is that the pressures on effort and resources of ‘business as usual’ can leave little airtime for innovation.
 Often the ideas are the easy part: it’s finding those with a willingness to formulate, take action, measure the results and implement the lessons learned that are the tough parts.

-We’ve put together three of the most effective steps to sustain innovation that we’ve found while observing and supporting the top organisations that drive maximum value in their complex strategic supplier relationships:
+We’ve put together three of the most effective steps to sustain innovation that we’ve observed within top organisations that drive maximum value in their complex strategic supplier relationships:

 - Prioritise collaboration

 Innovation does not happen in a vacuum.
-It requires all parties’ involvement, both supplier and client.
-Make yourself open and available, build a team that consists of the brightest minds from your side and theirs, ensure communication is fluid and that everyone knows not only their role in the team and process, but the importance you place on their work and the potential ramifications of success – and failure.
+It requires involvement from both supplier and client.
+Make yourself open and available, build a cross party team that consists of the brightest minds from your side and theirs, ensure communication is fluid and that everyone knows not only their role in the team and process, but the importance you place on their work and the potential ramifications of success – and learning from failure.

 Results are the goal, but they are not the only goal.
 It’s important to ensure that everyone involved recognises that innovation requires experimentation, and experimentation sometimes requires numerous failures before a success is achieved.
+The focus should be on ideas as much as positive outcomes.
 The important thing is that through success should come advancement and through failure should come wisdom to be applied to the next experiment and the next, with a view to the ‘possibility’ of success rather than the ‘expectation’ of it.
+Innovation is a process of learning which enables an organisation to build the knowledge it needs to improve its chances of delivering successes in future innovation iterations.

 How you and your team handle failures will help determine whether you achieve a success some way down the line.
 It can be easy to become disheartened or to blame others, but the cohesiveness of the team and their belief in both each other and the possibility of success, as well as learning from those failures, is the resilience any innovation team needs to achieve its goals.